MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-sau-simplified-e-invoices.md

 1. Create a feature setup of the *Processing pipeline* type for the electronic invoicing feature.
 To do this, you can configure the first feature setup and then create new feature setups by copying them from the first one and modifying its parameters.
 1. In the feature setup:
     1. In the integration action of the processing pipeline, specify the name of the CSID certificate added earlier.
-    1. In the applicability rule, specify Store and RegisterNumber.
+    1. In the applicability rule, specify corresponding Store and RegisterNumber.

-In Commerce headquaters, follow these steps to set up e-invoice submission parameters that are specific to Commerce for Saudi Arabia.
+In Commerce headquarters, follow these steps to set up e-invoice submission parameters that are specific to Commerce for Saudi Arabia.

 1. Open **Electronic document parameters**.
 1. On the **Electronic document** tab, create a new record and specify the following parameters: